mschuchard/jenkins-devops-libs/docs/Packer.md

 ```

 ### packer.validate()
-Uses Packer to validate a build template.
+Uses Packer to validate a build template or template directory.

 ```groovy
 packer.validate(